Mental Health Facilities Saint Charles County, MO

 Compass Health

-Compass Health is one of mental health facilities in Saint Charles County, Missouri, located at 1032 Crosswinds Court, 63385 zip code.
+Compass Health is a mental health treatment center in Saint Charles County, Missouri, located at 1032 Crosswinds Court, 63385 zip code.
 Compass Health provides telemedicine/telehealth and outpatient treatment.
-Compass Health provides activity therapy, psychotropic medication and group therapy to young adults, seniors 65 or older and children / adolescents.
-Compass Health also supports people requiring dual diagnosis treatment.
-Additional services provided at Compass Health include integrated primary care services, vocational rehabilitation services and assertive community treatment.
+Compass Health also offers integrated dual diagnosis disorder treatment, activity therapy and trauma therapy to seniors 65 or older, adults and children / adolescents.
+Compass Health supports people requiring dual diagnosis treatment.
+Compass Health also provides chronic disease/illness management, suicide prevention services and diet and exercise counseling.

 Learn More